Library and Research Enquiries

 These resources include:

-- A collection of 19th and 20th-century Ordnance Survey maps for the district;
+- A collection of local Ordnance Survey maps for the 19th and 20th–centuries

-- Original copies of the two local newspapers, Lisburn Herald and Lisburn Standard from the 1890s until the 1950s;
+- Original copies of two local newspapers, Lisburn Herald and Lisburn Standard, from the 1890s until the 1950s

-- A collection of audio and video tapes relating to the Museum’s areas of interest.
+- A collection of audio and video tapes relating to our areas of interest

-If you want to access or discuss these materials then please contact the museum’s Research Officer.
+If you want to access or discuss these materials, then please contact our Research Officer.

 Accessing LIRA Special Collection

-The library collection of the former Linen Industrial Research Association (LIRA), which closed in 1993, is held by the museum.
-LIRA was originally founded in 1919 as the Linen Industry Research Association and the library collection reflects its research work into a range of aspects of flax and linen production.
-The Library comprises over six thousand books, journals and research reports.
-The majority of the material was published between 1900 – 1970; there are also some rare books, pamphlets and journals dating from the 18th century.
-Access to both facilities is by appointment in advance, during weekdays, 9.30am – 4pm.
+The library collection of the Linen Industry Research Association (LIRA), which closed in 1993, is held by the museum.
+LIRA was established in 1919 as the Linen Industry Research Association and the library collection reflects its research work into a range of aspects of flax and linen production.
+The Library comprises over six thousand books, journals, and research reports.
+Most of the material was published between 1900 and 1970.
+The LIRA Library also includes rare books, pamphlets, and journals, some of which date from the 18th century.

 There are no lending facilities.
 A photocopying service is possible, subject to the decision of the staff officer in charge.
-There is no charge for use of the study facilities; however, photocopying is chargeable.
+There is no charge for use of the study facilities, but photocopying is chargeable.
 General enquiries may be made by letter, telephone or email, by those unable to visit the Museum in person.

 Ongoing collecting

-The Museum continues to add to its library holdings through donations and purchases of relevant material.
-If you think you have such material, please contact us by telephone or by email to arrange for an appointment for further details please contact us here.
+We continue to add to our library holdings through donations and purchases of relevant material.
+If you think you have such material, please contact us.